remoorejr/cordova-plugin-camera-with-exif/README.md

 ### Preferences (iOS)

--  __CameraUsesGeolocation__ (boolean, defaults to false).
+-  __CameraUsesGeolocation__ (boolean, defaults to true).
 For capturing JPEGs, set to true to get geolocation data in the EXIF header.
 This will trigger a request for geolocation permissions if set to true.

         <preference name="CameraUsesGeolocation" value="false" />

 Note: this preference is not required with this plugin.
 It is assumed that the only reason that you are using this plugin is to get geolocation and exif data.
 If present, this preference has no effect on this plugin.

 ### Amazon Fire OS Quirks